• Skip to primary navigation

 Handle

-To regulate and to stop the transport of materials is the responsibility of the handle.
+To regulate and stop the transport of materials is the responsibility of the handle.
 When turned, the disc opens or closes to keep up with the flow.
 Compared to the other valves, the handle of butterfly valves vary.
 Some are rotated while some are just turned.
 With butterfly valves, control of operations is not time-consuming.

 Body